aguxez/ecom/README.md

 #### Attachments
 Arc_ecto provides the `cast_attachments` function.
 The attachment should be casted only on that function and not on `cast`

+#### regeneratorRuntime is not defined
+Install `babel-plugin-transform-runtime` and add it to the plugins besides other common dependencies